Health and Safety

 Don’t underestimate the sun

-Sunstroke and heatstroke are common conditions for new, over-ambitious visitors to Africa.
-As Zimbabwe does not have a very humid climate, the temperature is much more tolerable than in other tropical countries, so it can be easy to forget how long you’ve been out in the direct sunlight.
-Avoid getting ill by staying well hydrated throughout the day (with water, not G&Ts!) and by sitting in the shade where possible.
+Sunstroke and heatstroke are common conditions for new visitors to Africa.
+Zimbabwe does not have a very humid climate, but it is more tolerable than in other tropical countries, so it can be easy to forget how long you’ve been out in the direct sunlight.
+Avoid getting sun burn by staying well hydrated throughout the day with water, wear shades and sun hats or caps.

 Take precautions against malaria